molcik/angular2-md-spinner-svg/README.md

 # Angular 2 md-spinner.svg
 For loading your angular 2 app (which can be around 0.5MB big) is pretty useful to have the material design spinner in `.svg`.
-So you can show loading spinner while the app is loaded.
+So you can show loading spinner while the app is loading.

 ![md-spinner](https://github.com/molcik/angular2-md-spinner-svg/blob/master/md-spinner.gif)